StatisKit/StatisKit/doc/user/test.rst

 Online with **Binder**
 ======================

-Test the latest *Python* interface on this `server <https://beta.mybinder.org/v2/gh/statiskit/statiskit/master?filepath=share/jupyter/index.ipynb>`_.
+To reproduce the various examples from a **Binder** server, follow this `link <https://beta.mybinder.org/v2/gh/statiskit/statiskit/master?filepath=share/jupyter/index.ipynb>`_.

 On your computer with **Docker**